astramieri/css-full-course/README.md

 	- Inline CSS (included within specific elements)
 	- Internal CSS (included within the head section)
 	- External CSS (stored in a separate file)
+- CSS Selectors (specificity order)
+	- universal selector
+	- element selector
+	- class selector
+	- id selector
+- CSS Property Inheritance
+	- it controls what happens when no value is specified for a property on an element